coltonromannose/Cluster_Analysis/README.md

  YearsAtCompany: The total number of years the employee has been with the company

- Step one is to segment customers using the four variables Age, MonthlyIncome, PercentSalaryHike, YearAtCompany.
+ # Part one: Segment customers using the four variables Age, MonthlyIncome, PercentSalaryHike, YearAtCompany.

 install.packages("tidyverse")
 install.packages("cluster")